US lists Houthis as terrorists, rebels hit another US-operated ship

 Freight rates have more than doubled since early December, according to maritime consultancy Drewry's world container index, while insurance sources say war risk premiums for shipments through the Red Sea are also rising.

-The attacks target a route that accounts for about 15 per cent of the world’s shipping traffic and acts as a vital conduit between Europe and Asia.
+The attacks target a route that accounts for about 15% of the world's shipping traffic and acts as a vital conduit between Europe and Asia.
 Japanese trading house Sumitomo Corp said it had some cargoes in the Red Sea that were affected.

 The attacks are causing major disruption to Italian ports, fuelling fears a prolonged crisis may force companies to move traffic away from the Mediterranean more permanently.